 To help you get started using this year’s color, Pantone has created five different color palettes and recommended color harmonies using Living Coral.

-You’re welcome to use any one of these color pallets for your template.
-Don’t feel as if you have to use every color in the pallet.
+You’re welcome to use any one of these color palettes for your template.
+Don’t feel as if you have to use every color in the palette.
 Pick three or four colors from a palette and use those as the basis for your designs.

 And if you really want to simplify your color palette, stick with tints and shades of Living Coral.